Mathematical semantics of intuitionistic logic: Sheaf-valued models

 \begin{example} If $\pi\:B\x X\to B$ is the projection, then $\gamma\sigma\pi$ is the {\it sheaf of germs of continuous functions} $B\to X$.
-Note that the total space $E$ of this sheaf is non-Hausdorff already for $B=X=\R$, for the germs at $0$ of the constant function $f(b)=0$ and the function $g(b)=\max(b,0)$ have no disjoint neighborhoods. \end{example}
+Note that the total space $E$ of this sheaf is non-Hausdorff already for $B=X=\R$, since the germs at $0$ of the constant function $f(b)=0$ and the function $g(b)=\max(b,0)$ are distinct, but have no disjoint neighborhoods. \end{example}

+If $C$ is a category, a {\it $C$-valued presheaf} on a space $B$ is a contravariant functor from the category of open subsets of $B$ and their inclusions to $C$.
+When $C$ is a concrete category (for example, the category $Ab$ of abelian groups), each $C$-valued presheaf on $B$ is also a presheaf of sets on $B$.